 Henry rumbled his ascent.
 I nodded, wondering what was going on inside John’s mind.
 Whatever it was, I didn’t envy McNaught the conversation to come.
 John might place most of the blame on himself, but I was sure that he reserved at least some small portion for the spy.

-He turned to glance at the door.
+He turned and glanced at the door.
 “I don’t trust McNaught alone with them for long.”
-His eyes came back to me.
+His gaze came back to me.
 “How much time do you need before you’re able to recount what happened?”

 I sat up, away from Henry.
 “Mrs. Marston will want to look me over, and then I can dress and be down.”